MaastrichtU-IDS/best-practices/website/docs/code-management.md

 * Open source, standard, multi-platform, incredibly efficient and modular.
   * `git` is supported by all code hosting platforms, and development environments (IDE)
   * A lot of systems directly use `git` in their implementation (e.g. installing python or javascript packages can be done directly from `git` repositories)
-* Bonus: allows you to publish static websites on [GitHub Pages](https://pages.github.com), and run your code in [GitHub Actions](https://github.com/features/actions) workflow for free (for data processing, testing, app deployment, etc)
+* Alows you to publish static websites on [GitHub Pages](https://pages.github.com), and run your code in [GitHub Actions](https://github.com/features/actions) workflow for free (for data processing, testing, app deployment, etc)

 :::info Write code = use git